Jayasree-R1/task-api/README.md

 http://localhost:3000

-Notes
+## Notes

-Data is stored in memory and resets on restart
+- Data is stored in memory and resets on restart

-Designed for clarity and interview demonstration

-Easily extendable to databases and real IVR system
+- Easily extendable to databases and real IVR system